 Regular astigmatism, which is more common, is when the eye’s two curved surfaces are perpendicular to each other (blue and red lines, Figure 1).
-Due to this being the most common, glasses and “off the shelf” contact lenses are made for these individuals.
+Due to this being the most common form of astigmatism, glasses and “off the shelf” contact lenses are made for these individuals.

 The terms irregular and regular astigmatism are used to describe the curvature of the eye, not necessarily the health of the eye.
 The eye can have either type of astigmatism and still be considered healthy.

 Keratoconus: This condition thins and weakens the central cornea until the age of 30-40, causing it to bulge outwards.
-The thinning causes the cornea to go from being rounded to pointed, creating a cone-like shape, and making the corneal surface uneven.
+This thinning causes the cornea to go from being rounded and smooth to being pointed, creating a cone-like shape, and making the corneal surface uneven.

 Pellucid marginal degeneration: This condition is very similar to keratoconus, except that it continues throughout life.
 Specifically, the lower third of the cornea continues to thin and weaken.
 This creates a protrusion at the bottom, resembling a belly shape.